Eggs are one of the few foods that should be classified as "superfoods."

 LDL cholesterol is generally known as the "bad" cholesterol.

-But what many people don't realize is that there are subtypes of LDL that have to do with the size of the particles.
+But many people don't realize that LDL is divided into subtypes based on the size of the particles.

-There are small, dense LDL particles and then there are large LDL particles.
+There are small, dense LDL particles and large LDL particles.

 One of the consequences of aging is that eyesight tends to get worse.